ldrozdz93/dyno/README.md

 creation mechanism, provided by Louis Dionne in his great library.

 ## Overview
-__Dyno__ is a type-erasure library, which lets you use runtime polomorphism without the need to explicitly define an inheritance hierarchy.
+__Dyno__ is a type-erasure library, which lets you use runtime polymorphism without the need to explicitly define an inheritance hierarchy.
 The following __Dyno__ fork is an attempt to remove some of the boilerplate and customizability problems of the root __Dyno__ provided by Louis Dionne.
 The target was to add new possibilities with the __DYNO_INTERFACE__ macro, such as: